nagu2094/Capstoneproject/README.md

 21. Customers can browse their own orders

-You'll also need to give feedback on and grade the assignments of two other learners using the same criteria.
-Example Submissions
-less
-Here are some examples to help you understand what your assignment should look like.

- Browsing menu-items endpoint using the browser:

- How to create and submit your assignment less
-You need to use pipenv to create the virtual environment and to manage the dependencies.
-Your APIs should be created using Django, DRF and Djoser.
-You need to use SQLite as the database for this project.
-You can develop your APIs using VS Code and test them using your browser or Insomnia.

-Name the project directory LittleLemon and the app LittleLemonAPI.
-Ensure that you follow this naming convention to make the reviewing process easier.

-You will be required to submit your APIs by uploading a zipped folder that contains your code.

-Important note: Include the sqlite database file db.sqlite3 in your project submission and share the superuser’s username and password of all the other users you have created.
-Write these usernames and passwords in a notes.txt file and keep it inside the project directory and then zip the project.

 To learn more about how to zip and unzip folders visit the Mac